My Experience in UM's Grizzly Marching Band

 Why I Joined Pep Band

-The difference between Grizzly Marching Band and Pep Band is that pep band starts in November and consists of playing indoors at basketball games, while marching band starts in August and is only for football games.
-The UM Pep Band is less of a commitment and has optional attendance for all games, whereas the UM Marching Band requires attendance for all games.
+The difference between Grizzly Marching Band and Pep Band is that pep band starts in November and consists of playing indoors at basketball games, while marching band starts in August and is for football games and other community events.
+The UM Pep Band allows you to play indoors during the chilly winter season, the uniform is much more casual and you get paid for each game you attend!

 Pep band is a smaller band that plays for the UM men's and women's basketball teams.
-It has fewer instruments and includes a drum kit and a bass guitar.
+It has fewer instruments and includes a drum kit and a bass guitar for a more jazzy feel.
 Pep band is open to anyone and is a great chance to earn some money while playing tunes that might not be in the marching band song lineup.

 I joined the UM Pep Band because it offered the opportunity to learn a new instrument.
-Since pep band doesn’t have flute or piccolo, I picked up the alto saxophone with my friend from marching band, and we learned it together.
+My first year being in the pep band, I picked up the alto saxophone with my friend from marching band, and we learned it together.
 Pep band is a great chance to learn a new instrument if you have previous music experience.

 What it Means to be in Pep Band

 Pep games usually happen 1-3 times a week and last about 2 hours per game.
-Attendance is optional for each game, which consequently has a mixed group of instruments.
+Attendance is optional for each game, which creates a mixed group of instruments for a unique sound.
 Pep band doesn’t have uniforms besides simple UM attire or anything maroon-colored.
-Occasional items are given to the band, such as t-shirts or hats, as a free game item, including the potential free frosty from the local Wendy’s after the game.
+Sometimes the band gets UM gear or community merch such as t-shirts or hats, or even socks from Hank Green’s sock company.

 How Band Made Me More School Spirited